hmundle/NordAlbiCashier/README.md

-# NordAlbiCash
+# NordAlbiCashier
-Cash system for distributed cash at Nordalbi
+Cash system for distributed cashes at Nordalbi